-1) The EVS informal working group will be chaired by the U.S., vice-chaired by the EC and China, and Japan will be the secretariat.
+1) The EVS informal working group will be chaired by the U.S., vice-chaired by the EU and China, and Japan will be the secretariat.

-- 2) The EVS informal working group will report to the Working Party on Passive Safety (GRSP). - 3) Participation in the EVS informal working group is open to Contracting Parties, vehicle manufacturers and suppliers, technical services, safety standard organizations, electric safety experts, etc. - 4) The official language of the EVS informal working group will be English. - 5) Sessions shall be held in agreement with the majority of the participants based on the joint proposal by the chair, vice-chairs, and secretariat. - 6) All documents will be circulated by e-mail to the members and submitted to the UNECE secretariat and posted on the UNECE/GRSP website in advance of the meetings.
-The informal working group may refuse to discuss any item or proposal which has not been circulated 10 working days in advance of the scheduled session. - 7) Agenda: A provisional agenda shall be drawn up by the chairman, vice-chairman and secretariat in accordance with the participants of the EVS informal working group.
+2) The EVS informal working group will report to the Working Party on Passive Safety (GRSP). -Participation in the EVS informal working group is open but not limited to participants of GRSP including contracting Parties and Non Governmental Organizations (NGOs) to the 1958 and 1998 Agreement.
+The Chair shall ensure that the appropriate experts participate in the meetings and may allow the participation of others whose expertise would assist the group.
+Contracting Parties, vehicle manufacturers and suppliers, technical services, safety standard organizations, electric safety experts, etc. • Formatt Numberir 1 + Align cm + Inc 4)3) The official language of the EVS informal working group will be English.
+4- Formatt 5)4) Sessions shall be held in agreement with the majority of the participants based on the joint proposal by the chair, vice-chairs, and secretariat.
+4- Formatt All documents will be circulated by e-mail to the members and submitted to the UNECE secretariat and posted on the UNECE/GRSP website in advance of the meetings.
+The informal working group may refuse to discuss any item or proposal which has not been circulated 10 working days in advance of the scheduled session. • Formatt 7)6) Agenda: A provisional agenda shall be drawn up by the chairman, vice-chairman and secretariat in accordance with the participants of the EVS informal working group.
 The first item upon the provisional agenda for each session shall be the adoption of the agenda.
-The second item on the provisional agenda will be the discussion, matters arising and adoption of the Minutes of the previous session. - 8) Proposals will be developed by consensus.
-When consensus cannot be reached, the chairman shall present the different points of view to GRSP.
-The chairman may seek guidance from AC.3 and GRSP as appropriate. - 9) Meeting Minutes: Draft meeting minutes will be circulated in advance before the next session with the view to be formally adopted at the next meeting. - 10) Reporting: The progress of the informal Subgroup will be reported to GRSP and AC.3 orally or as an informal document by the chairperson or a designated participant of the group.
+The second item on the provisional agenda will be the discussion, matters arising and adoption of the Minutes of the previous session.
+4- Formatt Proposals will be developed by consensus.
+When consensus cannot be reached the chairman shall present the different points of view to GRSP.
+The chairman may seek guidance from AC.3 and GRSP as appropriate. , ← Formatt 9)8) Meeting Minutes: Draft meeting minutes will be circulated in advance before the next session with the view to be formally adopted at the next meeting.
+4- Formatt 10)9) Reporting: The progress of the informal Subgroup will be reported to GRSP and AC.3 orally or as an informal document by the chairperson or a designated participant of the group.
+4 Formatt 4.
+TIMELINE 1) 14-18 November 2011 : World Forum for Harmonization of Vehicle Regulations (WP.29) (155th session) - Executive Committee for the 1998 Agreement (AC.3) supports the proposal by the US, Japan and EU to establish two informal Working Groups on electric vehicles submitted.